 Of course, there are dozens and dozens of wines that pair well with salmon but Pinot is a classic for a reason.

-**This post was originally published in July, 2017, and updated in October 2019 with new photos and answering frequently answered questions.
+**This post was originally published in July, 2017, and updated in August 2022 with new photos and answering frequently answered questions.

 Now on 2nd edition

 Fire + Wine Cookbook

 “This book is a one-stop guide for anyone truly interested in elevating their BBQ experience into a culinary work of art.”